-There is a growing empirical consensus that trade shocks can have important effects on unemployment and nonemployment across local-labor markets within an economy.
-This paper introduces downward nominal wage rigidity to an otherwise standard quantitative trade model and shows how this framework can generate changes in unemployment and nonemployment that match those uncovered by the empirical literature studying the “China shock.”
-We also compare the associated welfare effects predicted by this model with those in the model without unemployment.
+We present a dynamic quantitative trade and migration model that incorporates downward nominal wage rigidities and show how this framework can generate changes in unemployment and labor participation that match those uncovered by the empirical literature studying the “China shock.”
 We find that the China shock leads to average welfare increases in most U.S. states, including many that experience unemployment during the transition.
-However, nominal rigidities reduce the overall U.S. gains from the China shock between one and two thirds.
-In addition, there are ten states that experience welfare losses in the presence of downward nominal wage rigidity but would have experienced welfare gains without it.
+However, nominal rigidities reduce the overall U.S. gains by around one fourth.
+In addition, there are seven states that experience welfare losses in the presence of downward nominal wage rigidity that would have experienced gains without it.

 Published Articles (Refereed Journals and Volumes)